TomographicImaging/CIL/docs/source/optimisation.rst

 .. autoclass:: cil.optimisation.utilities.StepSizeMethods.ConstantStepSize
    :members:

-.. autoclass:: cil.optimisation.utilities.StepSizeMethods.ArmijoStepSize
+.. autoclass:: cil.optimisation.utilities.StepSizeMethods.ArmijoStepSizeRule
    :members:

 Preconditioners
 ----------------
-A preconditioner is a class which acts on an algorithm and can be passed to  `cil.optimisation.algorithm.GD` or `cil.optimisation.algorithm.FISTA` and it's method `apply` is called after the calculation of the gradient before the gradient descent step is taken.
+A preconditioner is a class which acts on an algorithm and can be passed to  `cil.optimisation.algorithm.GD`, `cil.optimisation.algorithm.ISTA` or `cil.optimisation.algorithm.FISTA` and it's method `apply` is called after the calculation of the gradient before the gradient descent step is taken.
 It modifies and returns a passed `gradient`.

 Currently in CIL we have a base class: